attakei/rst-multi-refs/doc/index.rst

 .. code:: rst

-   :pypi:`rst-multi-refs` provides custom roles to refer for packages of PyPI.
+   :pypi:`rst-package-refs` provides custom roles to refer for packages of PyPI.

 This rendered it on HTML.

-  :pypi:`rst-multi-refs` provides custom roles to refer for packages of PyPI.
+  :pypi:`rst-package-refs` provides custom roles to refer for packages of PyPI.

 Contents
 ========